Information Flow in Self-Supervised Learning

-\subsection{Canonical Self-Supervised Learning Losses}
+\subsection{Canonical self-supervised learning losses}

 We shall recap some canonical losses used in self-supervised learning.
-As we roughly characterize self-supervised learning into contrastive learning, feature decorrelation based learning, and masked image modeling.
+As we roughly characterize self-supervised learning into contrastive learning, feature decorrelation-based learning, and masked image modeling.
 We shall introduce the canonical losses used in these areas sequentially.